sthenusan/Machine-Learning-Project/README.md

 * What's more:

-   - num_private consists of 99% zeros and does not have a clear description, so we cannot interpret it
+   - num_private consists of 99% zeros and does not have a clear description, so I cannot interpret it
    - wpt_name is not very informative as it has fewer values than the number of observations

 * Because there is a strong association between the district_code and region_code, I will eliminate a variable between them.
 The one having the highest correlation with the target variable will be chosen.
 The region_code has a stronger negative connection with the goal than district_code.